OFFICE ASSISTANT

 Students who have successfully completed their first and second terms and who are registered for courses in the third term are eligible for a field placement.

 The Legal major requires a placement with a duration of four weeks.
-We encourage you to take an active role in searching for your field placement—it is important practice for job searching after graduation.
+Each major has a placement coordinator to assist students; however, we encourage you to take an active role in searching for your field placement—it is important practice for job searching after graduation.

 International students